 , (3)

 where, J is the Jacobian of the system as the point p moves around the attractor.
-These exponents are called Lyapunov exponents and are calculating by applying (3) to points on the reconstructed attractor, and averaging them over the entire attractor.
+These exponents are referred to as Lyapunov exponents and are calculating by applying (3) to points on the reconstructed attractor, and averaging them over the entire attractor.

 Fractal Dimension